Jeremy Pena Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Jeremy Pena (.419 on-base percentage in past 10 games, 105 points above season-long percentage), take on starter Bryce Miller and the Seattle Mariners at Minute Maid Park, Friday at 8:10 PM ET.
+The Houston Astros, including Jeremy Pena (.324 batting average in his past 10 games), battle starter Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Marlins.
+In his last game he had a hitless showing (0-for-3) against the Mariners.

 Jeremy Pena Game Info & Props vs. the Mariners